Avian flu confirmed in ducks in Alappuzha; over 20,000 birds to be culled | Headlines

 - India

-With the outbreak of avian flu being confirmed among ducks in the district, authorities on Thursday began operations to cull over 20,000 birds in Vazhuthanam ward in Haripad Municipality here to check spread of the disease.
+(Eds: Adding pics) Alappuzha (Ker), Oct 27 (PTI): With the outbreak of avian influenza being confirmed among ducks in the district, authorities on Thursday began operations to cull over 20,000 birds in Vazhuthanam ward in Haripad Municipality here to check spread of the disease.

-The presence of the infection was confirmed following a recent lab test of samples in the National Institute of High Security Animal Diseases in Bhopal.
+The presence of the infection was confirmed after the samples of dead birds were sent to the National Institute of High Security Animal Diseases in Bhopal for examination.

-From October 28 (Saturday), all birds in the houses located within a km radius of the epicentre of the disease, would be culled, district authorities said here in a statement.
+From October 28 (Saturday), all birds located within a km radius of the epicentre of the disease, would be culled, district authorities said here in a statement.

 As many as 20,471 ducks would be killed and eight Rapid Response Teams (RRTs), with 10 members each, are engaged in culling operations as per the directives of veterinarians and adhering to the central norms in this regard, it said.

-Even after the completion of the culling procedures, the surveillance of the Health and Animal Welfare Departments would continue in Haripad Municipality, Pallipad Panchayat and nearby areas for a week, it added.
+Even after the completion of the culling operations, the surveillance of the Health and Animal Welfare Departments would continue in Haripad Municipality, Pallipad Panchayat and nearby areas for a week, it added.

 A ban has already been imposed on transportation of birds within one kilometer radius of the disease outbreak.